-The past year has seen a 12% improvement in global security operations centre (SOC) maturity, with all assessment areas showing improvement for the first time in five years, according to the latest State of security operations report from global enterprise software company Micro Focus.
+The past year has seen a 12% improvement in global security operations centre (SOC) maturity, with all assessment areas showing improvement for the time in five years, according to the latest State of security operations report from global enterprise software company Micro Focus.

 Despite the volume of threats rising, the report’s global findings indicate that more mature SOCs are becoming more efficient in detection, with greater ability to recover from breaches than ever before.